Long-tailed tit: Taxonomy and systematics

-The silver-throated bushtit (Aegithalos glaucogularis) from eastern China was formerly considered conspecific but the plumage is distinctive and there are significant genetic differences.
+The silver-throated bushtit (Aegithalos glaucogularis) from eastern China was formerly considered conspecific with the long-tailed tit, but was later split due to significant plumage and genetic differences.

-Where the groups meet there are extensive areas occupied by very variable ‘hybrids’.
+Where the groups meet there are extensive areas occupied by very variable 'hybrids'.
 The British long-tailed tit, subspecies A. c. rosaceus, belongs to the A. c. europaeus group.

 Description

 This species has been described as a tiny (at only 13–15 cm in length, including its 7–9 cm tail), round-bodied tit with a short, stubby bill and a very long, narrow tail.
 The sexes look the same and young birds undergo a complete moult to adult plumage before the first winter.
 The plumage is mainly black and white, with variable amounts of grey and pink.

 Voice

 Vocalisations are a valuable aid to locating and identifying these birds.
 When in flocks they issue constant contact calls and are often heard before they are seen.
-They have three main calls, a single high pitched pit, a ‘triple trill’ eez-eez-eez, and a rattling schnuur.
+They have three main calls, a single high pitched pit, a 'triple trill' eez-eez-eez, and a rattling schnuur.
 The calls become faster and louder when the birds cross open ground or if an individual becomes separated from the group.